ibadetazemi/SQL-Project/README.md

 ## Future Goals
 (What would you do if you had more time?)
-(Answer: If I had more time I would go more in depth with the data process and try to learn more.)
+(Answer: If I had more time I would go more in depth with the data cleaning process and educate others about what I had learned and try to learn more.)